-The terms and conditions of this contract shall be prorated based on current assignment's full time equivalency.
+The terms and conditions of this contract shall be prorated based on the current assignment's full-time equivalency.

-Each employee is responsible for maintaining a personal record of work in case the state auditor requests verification of having met the responsibility contract.
-This record is not submitted to the district.
+Each employee is responsible for maintaining a personal record of work in case the state auditor requests verification of having met the responsibility and incentive duties.
+This record is not submitted to the District.